UCAS code

 If you want to help children have the best start in life, there are questions you need to explore.
 For example: how is their wellbeing affected by factors like digital technologies, race, culture and globalisation?
 On this course, you'll look for answers across a child's crucial first 8 years.

 On your BA (Hons) Early Childhood Studies degree, you’ll discover how a child develops physically, emotionally and mentally.
 And with plenty of opportunities to work with children, you’ll practice how to make a positive difference for them.
-You can customise your degree and develop specialist skills that are valued in a variety of professions.
+You can customise your degree and develop specialist skills that are valued in a variety of professions, such as therapeutic play.

 Course highlights

-- Learn different ways to measure children’s development from birth to age 8, which you can apply in all kinds of careers
+- Learn different ways to measure children’s development from birth to age eight, which you can apply in all kinds of careers

-- Choose to do a different work placement in every year of study – from local schools, to other organisations that put young children first
+- Choose to do a different work placement in every year of study – from local schools, early childcare settings or health and social care environments that put young children first

-- Develop new skills by working with children in our own play and sensory rooms, and in outdoor environments such as forests and beaches
+- Develop new skills in support of children's social, emotional and mental health by working with them in our Teacher Education Centre, and in outdoor environments such as forests and beaches

 - Look at how children are affected by society and politics, and discover what psychology and philosophy teach us about early years